 Coffee has become so popular that you can now serve any type of coffee you want within the comfort of your own home.
 As a result, sales of coffee machines have been rising and so has the availability of coffee brands.
 Over half an aisle in supermarkets, for instance, are dedicated to coffee.

 Environmental Impacts of Coffee

 While sales of coffee are on the rise, the environmental concerns are not far behind.
 More land and water is needed to keep up with the demand.
-Concerns have been raised as deforestation, waste and the treatment of workers and farmers is on the rise.
+Concerns have been raised as deforestation, waste and the treatment of workers and farmers is also on the rise.

-There’s no stopping this global craze, so what are businesses doing to enable us to continue enjoying our favourite hot beverage whilst reducing its environmental and social impacts?
+There is no stopping this global craze, so what are businesses doing to enable us to continue enjoying our favourite hot beverage whilst reducing its environmental and social impacts?

 The last 5 years have seen a growing shift to lead a more conscious and ethical lifestyle.
 Businesses are succumbing to the environmental pressures around them.
 They realise that in order for their business to continue thriving change must happen.

 A number of initiatives are taking place as we speak.
 Multinational brands, for example, have invested time and resources to introduce packaging that is more environmental friendly.

 Nespresso implemented initiatives towards a zero waste society.
 They use aluminium coffee pods and are trialling a close loop system for the collection of the pods – a system whereby you purchase an item and when you are done, you return it to the manufacturer for recycle or reuse.

 The ‘Coffee vs Gang’ ads by Kenco ran on television for many months depicting their work with coffee producing communities in South America.
 Such initiatives highlight the necessity for businesses to work closely with local farmers to ensure fair pay and working conditions are met.